+There are also opportunities for students to get involved in governance.
 An undergraduate and postgraduate student member is appointed by the University to the majority of committees through an annual appointment round.
 Some programmes also recruit student members at the programme level.
 Students are frequently invited to take part in quality review processes such as Periodic Programme Reviews, Programme approval, Thematic Reviews, MOOC review panels and ad hoc focus groups.
 Opportunities such as these are advertised through social media and on the website.
-More information can be found at https://london.ac.uk/current-students/getting-involved
+More information can be found on the website.